 CT or MRI can identify pericardial thickening > 5 mm.
 Such thickening with typical hemodynamic changes can confirm constrictive pericarditis.
 When no pericardial thickening or fluid is seen, the diagnosis of restrictive cardiomyopathy is favored but not proved; a normal pericardial thickness does not exclude constrictive pericarditis.
 Cardiac MRI, specifically the degree of late gadolinium enhancement of the pericardium, may help identify patients in whom constriction will reverse or resolve.

 Low voltage and electrical alternans on the ECG suggest cardiac tamponade, but these findings lack sensitivity and specificity.
 When tamponade is suspected, echocardiography is done unless even a brief delay might be life threatening.
 Then pericardiocentesis is done immediately for diagnosis and treatment.
 On an echocardiogram, respiratory variation of transvalvular and venous flows and compression or collapse of right cardiac chambers in the presence of a pericardial effusion support the diagnosis.

 If tamponade is suspected, right heart (Swan-Ganz) catheterization may be done.
-In cardiac tamponade, there is no early diastolic dip in the ventricular pressure record.
+In cardiac tamponade, there is no early diastolic dip in the ventricular pressure record and diastolic pressures are elevated (about 10 to 30 mm Hg) and equal in all cardiac chambers and in the pulmonary artery.
 In the atrial pressure curve, x descent is preserved and y descent is lost.
 In contrast, in severe congestive states due to dilated cardiomyopathy, pulmonary artery occlusion or left ventricular diastolic pressure usually exceeds right atrial mean pressure and right ventricular diastolic pressure by ≥ 4 mm Hg.